y6602016/CS562/MF Query Engine/Readme.txt

 6. After the input file is defined well, you can execute the program with the command: python3 mfqe.py    (Please make sure you are in the vurtual environment)

+After execution, you can choose:
+1. Enter "1" to read the input from the text file (recommended)
+2. Enter "2" to provide inputs by the keyboard.
+If you choose provide input by the keyboard, you should follow the instruction and above operators requirements to provide input.

 7. After executing the program, it generates a program named "query.py" You can execute the output program to view the data witht the command: python3 query.py    (Please make sure you are in the vurtual environment)